View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

-If you have applied to study a Secondary Biology PGCE at any Higher Education provider in England but require enhancement of your subject knowledge, then this course could be for you.
+If you have applied to study on the PGCE Secondary Science (Biology) with QTS (11-16) at Edge Hill University and require enhancement of your subject knowledge, then this course could be for you.

 Different programmes are available and the most suitable structure for you will depend on whether you studied a degree in a science discipline or a non-science subject.
 The course structure and length will be flexible to reflect the needs of each individual trainee.

 The programme has six intakes per year.
 These include an 8-week course starting in July, a 16-week course starting in April, and a 28-week course starting in January.

 Student and Alumni Profiles

 If your degree contains less than 50% biological science, or if your degree is in an alternative science discipline, and you wish to train as a biology teacher, then you may be able to enrol on this course.
 The actual length of the course depends on your qualifications and experience, and will be determined at a needs analysis session at the University.
 We will contact you to arrange this session shortly after we receive your application.

 The course is designed to achieve the following: